Virginia Solar Panel Cost & Incentives

 How Much Do Solar Panels Cost in Virginia?

-Virginia averages 4.2–4.8 peak sun hours per day, with the highest values in the southern and central regions (Richmond, Virginia Beach) and slightly less in the mountain west and Northern Virginia.
+Virginia averages 4.2 to 4.8 peak sun hours per day.
+The highest values are in the southern and central regions (Richmond, Virginia Beach), with slightly less in the mountain west and Northern Virginia.
 The state's solar resource is similar to North Carolina and better than Maryland or Pennsylvania.

-Virginia's installed solar capacity has grown from under 1 GW to over 5 GW, driven primarily by massive utility-scale projects under the VCEA mandate.
-Residential rooftop installations have also increased, particularly in Northern Virginia (Fairfax, Loudoun, Arlington counties), Richmond metro, and Virginia Beach.
+Virginia's installed solar capacity has grown from under 1 GW to over 5 GW, driven primarily by utility-scale projects under the VCEA mandate.
+Residential rooftop installations have also increased, particularly in Northern Virginia (Fairfax, Loudoun, and Arlington counties), the Richmond metro, and Virginia Beach.

 The installer market is well-developed.
-Ipsun Solar (headquartered in Northern Virginia) is one of the largest Virginia-based residential installers.
+Ipsun Solar, headquartered in Northern Virginia, is one of the largest Virginia-based residential installers.
 SunPower, Solar Energy World, and several other national and regional companies serve the market.
-Competition keeps pricing in the $2.70–$3.10/watt range.
+Competition keeps pricing in the $2.70 to $3.10 per watt range.

-The State Corporation Commission (SCC) oversees utility regulation, including net metering policy and interconnection standards.
-The SCC has generally been deliberate — solar-friendly legislation passes through the General Assembly, and the SCC implements the details.
+The State Corporation Commission oversees utility regulation, including net metering and interconnection standards.
+The SCC has generally been deliberate, with solar-friendly legislation passing through the General Assembly and the SCC implementing the details.
+That separation tends to produce stable policy.

 Is Solar Worth It in Virginia?
 Installation Cost & Savings